 Cable runs, circuit plots, and power and cable management are all made easier with preplanning and paperwork.
 Using the lighting designer’s light plot allows the production electrician to figure out what type of power is needed where.
 This is yet another reason for the lighting designer to have the plot in the hands of the electricians as early as possible.
 Gone are the days of simply hanging all the lights and figuring out how to plug them in later.

 This video teaches us about 208V and how it comes from using two phases of three-phase power.

 In 2015 Stage Directions asked me to write about the power needed for LED and Automated lighting units.
 Any unit that has an internal power supply.
 The article was published in the May 5th, 2015 issue.
-Much of the above was used in the article above.
+Much of the above has been used in the SD article.